PrestaShop/prestashop.github.io/content/news/posts/2023/new-zip-distribution-channel.md

 **Important note:**

 This article has been updated on May 29, 2024, to precise that the single Zip distribution will be only for the upcoming PrestaShop 9.0 release and future versions.
+It is not retroactive to previous versions, e.g., PrestaShop 8.1.